cocos/cocos-docs/en/editor/publish/publish-web.md

 ## Introduction to Build Options

-For the general build options of each platform, please refer to the [General Build Parameters Introduction](build-options.md) documentation for details.
+For the general build options of each platform, please refer to the [General Build Options Introduction](build-options.md) documentation for details.

 ### Web Desktop